stringiest/all_i_want_for/README.md

 ```
 As a user
-So that I can use 'All I Want For'
+So that I can set up gift lists
-I want to be able to register for an account
+I want to be able to register for 'All I Want For'
 ```

 ```